dferber90/jest-transform-css/README.md

 ```

 This will load all files with `.mod.css` as CSS modules and load all other files as regular CSS.
 Notice that the function will only be called for whichever regex you provided in the `transform` option of the Jest config.

+**Note**: *If your stylus files are using `require` to import styles from other stylus files, you will run into some issues since stylus cannot compile a relative path.
+You either will have to provide an absolute path of the file or will need to change the path into a webpack alias, eg. ~styles, and regex the `~` with the root path.
+This change will have to be done in this package itself.*

 ## Further setup